-Five top beaches to visit in Cape Town this summer
+Five top beaches to visit in Cape Town

 The Mother City is famous for its many white-sand beaches – from wide, sprawling expanses of white sand to tiny, secret alcoves.